 We present below summary financial information of Raytheon for each of the five years ended December 31, 2000 and the quarters ending April 2, 2000 and April 1, 2001.
-This historical financial information has been derived from and should be read in conjunction with Raytheon's consolidated financial statements, the notes thereto and the other financial data and statistical information incorporated by reference in this prospectus supplement.
-The summary financial information for the quarters ended April 2, 2000 and April 1, 2001 are derived from unaudited consolidated financial statements.
+This historical financial information has been derived from and should be read in conjunction with Raytheon's consolidated financial statements, the notes thereto and the other financial data and statistical information incorporated by reference in the accompanying prospectus.
+The summary financial information for the quarters ended April 2, 2000 and April 1, 2001 have been derived from unaudited consolidated financial statements.